 Refund or Balance Owing

 How do I know if I owe taxes or getting money back?

 After you determine your net federal tax, you add any provincial or territorial tax to get your total tax payable.
 This is the amount you owe in taxes, prior to any refundable credits or over payments.

-To determine your refund, you would subtract the amount of tax you paid and any items, such as over payments, refundable tax credits and working income tax benefits.
+To determine your refund, you would subtract the amount of tax you paid on any items, such as over payments, refundable tax credits and working income tax benefits.

-Of course, there is the TurboTax Canada income tax calculator, which answers that question much quicker.
+Of course, there is the TurboTax Canada income tax calculator, to help guide you through your numbers.
 Then again, if you want to know whether you are getting a refund or if you owe, you might as well just complete your return through TurboTax.
-With options available ranging from doing the return completely on your own, to having a TurboTax expert prepare your return for you – with options in between – why would you go anywhere else than with Canada’s most popular tax preparation software, who has been helping Canadians since 1983.
+With options available ranging from doing the return completely on your own, to having a TurboTax expert prepare your return for you – with options in between – why would you go elsewhere, than with Canada’s most popular tax preparation software, who has been helping Canadians since 1993.